Medicare FAQs

 Medicare Part A usually has no premium because it was paid for by payroll tax deductions during your (or your spouse’s) working years.
 Medicare Part B does have a premium.
 Premiums for the following year are usually announced in late October or early November.

-It is a Medicare requirement that we send annual updates and required information to each member enrolled in an individual plan such as UCare Medicare.
+It is a Medicare requirement that we send annual updates and required information to each member enrolled in our Medicare plans.
 This ensures you and your spouse stay informed of any updates or changes with your health care coverage.

-To help keep our members’ information as secure as possible, we require each individual member to register for the secure member site separately.
+To help keep our members’ information as secure as possible, we require each individual member to register for a secure online member account separately.
 This ensures your private health information and claims are only accessible by you, and helps minimize the risk of error when entering your information.